 Lucas entered treatment willingly, spending several weeks at a California rehab center followed by intensive outpatient treatment in Houston.
 He became active in the Twelve-Step program, which he continues to this day.
 In a magazine interview, Lucas admits treatment forced him to admit that he needed help to regain control of his life.
 “I was an excellent athlete with a bad attitude and a career hampered by drugs,” he said.

 Upon completion of rehab, he returned to the NBA and played with the Milwaukie Bucks.
 He retired in 1990, after a total of 14 years with the NBA.
-He went on to serve as coach for several teams, including the San Antonio Spurs, Cleveland Cavaliers and Philadelphia 76ers.
-Lucas also holds a graduate degree from University of San Francisco, and at one time, operated a number of treatment centers for athletes struggling with addiction.
+He went on to serve as a coach for several teams, including the San Antonio Spurs, Cleveland Cavaliers, and Philadelphia 76ers.
+Lucas also holds a graduate degree from the University of San Francisco, and at one time, operated a number of treatment centers for athletes struggling with addiction.

 Life after basketball

 Lucas says that at one time, his primary purpose was getting high, but recovery has given him a tremendous gift, which he refers to as “the gift of desperation.”
-Today, his focus is helping others, which he considers part of his recovery.
+Today, his focus is on helping others, which he considers part of his recovery.
 Lucas continues to work in drug and alcohol treatment and has counseled or mentored a number of young athletes, several of whom went on to achieve successful careers in the NBA.
 He also spends time speaking with high school students.

 Can Hawaii Island Recovery help me with my addiction?

-Hawaii Island Recovery offers comprehensive, evidence-based treatment for substance abuse in a tranquil environment that supports healing of mind, body and spirit.
+Hawaii Island Recovery offers comprehensive, evidence-based treatment for substance abuse in a tranquil environment that supports the healing of mind, body, and spirit.
 We are able to provide assistance to those who are struggling with addiction to alcohol or drugs.
 Just give us a call at 866-491-8009 if you need help with a substance abuse problem, or if you are concerned about a friend or family member.
 We’re here to help!